goldentroll/learn-react/project-react-d1-state/README.md

 10. Create component `CvvInput` in a file named `CvvInput.js`.

-11. Create component `ExpirationDateInput` in a file named `ExpirationDateInput.js`.
+11. Create component `ExpirationYearInput` in a file named `ExpirationYearInput.js`.

+12. Create component `ExpirationMonthInput` in a file named `ExpirationMonthInput.js`.

-12. Create a state in `CreditCardForm` component inside constructor like this:
+13. Create a state in `CreditCardForm` component inside constructor like this:

 ```javascript
 this.state = {